openbmc/openbmc/poky/documentation/contributor-guide/submit-changes.rst

    git send-email --to <mailing-list-address> *.patch

-Then, review each subject line and list of recipients carefully, and then and then allow the command to send each message.
+Then, review each subject line and list of recipients carefully, and then allow the command to send each message.

 You will see that ``git send-email`` will automatically copy the people listed in any commit tags such as ``Signed-off-by`` or ``Reported-by``.